horaklukas/modeler/README.md

 	* creating table and relation objects	_in progress_
 	* making table structure by selected database type
 2. Backend modeler part
-  * reingeneering of tables and relations from tabase
+  * reingeneering of tables and relations from database
-  * _possiblly creating of tables and relations from model at database_
+  * _possiblly creating of tables and relations from  database catalog_
 3. Managment of models part
 	* making image snapshoots from models
 	* versioning of models